Scrap test piece

 Marbling is a common faux finish used in painting, but it can also create a very interesting effect with wood stains on wood surfaces.
 Start by applying a coat of Old Masters Wiping Stain in a color of your choosing to any painted or stained surface.
 Create the look of marble by crumpling a dry, clean plastic bag.
 Next, open the bag and lay it on top of the wet stain, pressing the wrinkles into the stain.
 Create much more intense variations by using other objects such as sponges, rags, or carpet in combination with two or more stain colors.

 Distressing may seem similar to antiquing, but antiquing makes a piece look old, whereas distressing makes a piece look worn.
 Creating a distressed look can be accomplished by applying burn marks, nail heads, intentional dents or scratches, and other similar attempts at marring the surface.
 Applying a stain before this distressing will allow the original wood to show through the stain; applying the stain after the distressing will pool in the imperfections and create dark blemishes.
-Wiping Stain is a great option for enhancing the marred surface of your project.
+Wiping Stain or Gel Stain is a great option for enhancing the marred surface of your project.
 Add a splatter effect by dipping an old toothbrush in Wiping Stain and flinging it onto the project.

 Wood Graining Tool

-This tool offers the quickest and easiest method of creating a natural wooden appearance on any smooth surface such as steel doors and other smooth surfaces.
+Our Wood Graining Tool offers the quickest and easiest method of creating a natural wooden appearance on any smooth surface such as steel doors and other smooth surfaces.
 No special skills are required.
 Multiple woodgrain patterns can be produced with this tool.

 Graining Base is a premium, alkyd eggshell enamel base paint.
 This product can be used alone or under Wiping or Gel Stain to achieve a wide variety of distinctive decorating effects.
 When used as a basecoat for wood graining, this product simulates both the texture and color of bare or unfinished wood.
 It offers excellent adhesion, durability, and chip resistance in five colors.